Is Closing a Credit Card With a Zero Balance a Good Idea?

 4. Call the card issuer, confirm the balance is zero, and then inform them that you’re closing the account.
 Alternatively, you may be able to cancel online.

-5. As a backup, it’s good practice to mail a certified letter to the card issuer that you’ve closed the account and request a confirmation letter.
-Many issuers send such a letter as part of their process, regardless.
+5. As a backup, it’s good practice to mail a certified letter to the card issuer that you’ve closed the account and request a confirmation letter.9 Issuers may send such a letter as part of their process, regardless.

 6. A month or so later, check your credit reports to confirm the account appears as closed and with a zero balance.
 If you note any incorrect information, reach out to the credit reporting agency.